-In this unit students will study the city states of Athens and Sparta and how they developed a variety of ways to structure their world and express the culture of their society.
+This unit explores the emergence of the classical society of Ancient Greece and their culture from mythological to historical explanations of the world.
+Students study how societies developed a variety of ways to structure their world and express the culture of their society.